justinyeung/BudgetBattle/README.md

 https://www.budgetbattle.io/

+## Documentation

+These docs will show the Actions used in the Redux State Management Lifecycle for Budget Battle.

 ## What is it?

 A Budgeting web application that lets you keep track of your purchases and compete with friends in monthly budgeting competitions.